bixbyjs/www.bixbyjs.org/content/tutorials/rest.md

 First, the initializers will be run and routes will be drawn.
 After that, the application will connect to the service registry and start the HTTP server to listen for requests.
-Finally, it will application will announce its services in the registry so that other applications can discover them.
+Finally, the application will announce its services in the registry so that other applications can discover them.

 ##### Draw Routes

-The routes supported by this application are drawn in [app/routes.js](https://github.com/bixbyjs-examples/mathd/blob/master/app/routes.js).
+The routes supported by the application are drawn in [app/routes.js](https://github.com/bixbyjs-examples/mathd/blob/master/app/routes.js).

 ```javascript
 exports = module.exports = function(IoC) {